tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 To say that you could use the rewards resource wasn't always specific enough, because there were multiple rewards and missions resource URLs.

 It can get awkward referring to the resource by its resource URL.
 For example, "When you call `/users/{userId}/rewards/`, you get a list of all rewards.
 To get a specific reward for a specific mission for a specific user, the `/users/{userId}/rewards/{missionId}` resource URL takes several parameters..."
 The longer the resource URL, the more difficult the reference.
-These kinds of descriptions would be more common in the [non-reference sections](docnonref.html) sections of your documentation.
+These kinds of descriptions are more common in the [non-reference sections](docnonref.html) sections of your documentation.
+However, brief, clear references to the resource URLs are sometimes challenging.

 ## Recognize the difference between reference docs versus user guides

-Given how brief the user description is, one thing to keep in mind is the difference between reference docs and user guides/tutorials:
+Resource descriptions are typically short, usually 1-2 sentences.
+What if you have a lot more detail to add?
+In these situations, keep in mind is the difference between reference docs and user guides/tutorials:

 * **Reference guides**: Concise, bare-bones information that developers can quickly reference.
-* **User guides/tutorials**: More elaborate detail about everything, including step-by-step instructions, code samples, concepts, and procedures.
+* **User guides/tutorials**: More elaborate detail about how to use the API, including step-by-step instructions, code samples, concepts, and procedures.

 Although the description in an API reference topic provides a 1-3 sentence summary of the information the resource contains, you might expand on this with much greater detail in the user guide.
 You could link the reference description to the places in the user guide where you expand on it in more detail.